Whale photo and editing Adventure Workshop

 Please note: Photographing wild animals in their natural habitat means there is a chance we won't see them.
 As we will be on the seas there is also the reality of seasickness however the crew and your guides will help as much as they can to get you through any rough patches which you may experience.

-In the event of extreme bad weather the trip will be cancelled and your money refunded.
+In the event of extremely bad weather, the trip will be cancelled and your money refunded.
 There will be an option to reschedule the experience.
-There is no guarantee we will see whales and in the event we dont see and whales there is always the opportunity to photograph other wildlife and seascapes.
+There is no guarantee we will see whales and in the event, we don't see any whales there is always the opportunity to photograph other wildlife and seascapes.

 Suggested items to bring with you